-- x.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xi.
-Review of the Council's and/or staff subscriptions to other bodies; - xii.
-Review of the Council's complaints procedure; - xiii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xiv.
-Review of the Council's policy for dealing with the press/media; - xv.
-Review of the Council's employment policies and procedures; - xvi.
+- xviii.
+Review of the Council's policy for dealing with the press/media; - xix.
+Review of the Council's employment policies and procedures; - xx.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.